The Aquatica Orlando Water Park Wonderland

 We pushed in our stroller, diaper bag and each of us carried a towel and refillable water cup.

-They do not allow coolers, however once inside I saw a few people with soft sided coolers.
+They advertise that they do not allow coolers, however once inside I saw a few people with small soft sided coolers.

 The security check point looks through your bags, checking for safety.